MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

         I opened the application in the browser at http://localhost:5000.
 I was able to login as Ni Kang and navigate to the My Documents page.
 However, I encountered an issue where the application appears unresponsive with a "Loading documents..." message displayed in the UI.
 When I select the Upload Document button, nothing happens.
 I also tried logging out, but the application remains unresponsive and none of the buttons work.
 Can you help me troubleshoot this issue?
         ```

     When you report an issue, GitHub Copilot uses the information you provided to begin debugging.
 A detailed description, including what is working, helps GitHub Copilot understand the problem better.
-GitHub Copilot may need additional details, such as specific error messages to resolve some issues.
+GitHub Copilot might need extra details, such as specific error messages to resolve some issues.
 Provide any additional information requested by GitHub Copilot to help diagnose (and resolve) the problem.

     Continue to provide assistance until the issue is resolved.
 Once the issue is resolved, GitHub Copilot should ask you to resume manual testing.